schanz6/StockApp/README.md

 Notes

-This project was programed using NetBeans
+This project was programed using NetBeans.
+Second I have not saved much data but I have been using the tag bcs for testing.
+Third as of now you can only use stock tags not the whole name (ie. google is goog).